CodeYourFuture/CYF-Workshops/asking-questions/readme.md

 ### Compare and Update

 1. Compare the outcome with our prediction
+1. Explain the gap between our prediction and what actually happened
-1. Update our understanding, or update our code
+2. Update our understanding

 This process is cyclical.